open-infrastructure-labs/caerus-udf/docs/README_SPARK_UDF.md

       - Pushdown of operations to Datsources has a huge impact.
 For example see below for the Oracle SQL generated and pushed when a macro is defined instead of a UDF.

 ### How To Start:
-Follow this link, but need some minor tweaks:
+Follow the above link, but need some minor tweaks:
 - The version we used to test are Spark 3.1.1 and Scala 2.12.10
 - The jar file need to be loaded like this (using –jar might cause problem: ) spark-shell --driver-class-path sql/target/scala-2.12/spark-sql-macros_2.12.10_0.1.0-SNAPSHOT.jar